damien1/isotope-visual-layouts-lite/readme.txt

 === Plugin Name ===
-Contributors: damiensaunders-1
+Contributors: damiensaunders
 Donate link:
 Tags: Database, Cron, Backup, Schedule, Logs, SQL Requires at least: 3.0
 Tested up to: 3.4.1
 Stable tag: 2.0

-DBC Backup is a simple way to schedule daily database backups using the wp-cron system.
+DBC Backup 2 is a simple way to schedule daily database backups using the wp-cron system.

 == Description ==

-DBC Backup is a simple way to schedule daily database backups using the wp cron system.
+DBC Backup 2 is a simple way to schedule daily database backups using the wp cron system.

 I've used this plugin for several years and was disappointed that the author Chris T aka Tefra no longer maintained it so I have forked it.
 I tried to contact the author but without any luck.